mundyreimer/mundyreimer.github.io/_posts/2020-12-18-lindenmayer-grammars-0.md

 ### Moving Forward

-In the [next article of this series](), we'll lean into the more practical side, and dive into the nitty-gritty showing how to experiment and simulate L-systems in Python.
+In the [next article of this series](https://mundyreimer.github.io/blog/lindenmayer-grammars-1), we'll lean into the more practical side, and dive into the nitty-gritty showing how to experiment and simulate L-systems in Python to generate plant-like structures.

 ---